SEO Tools: Why & How to Track Rankings on Personalized Search

 Google itself helps us here.
 Google added actual ranking, impressions and click-through data to what is now called Google Search Console.

-Now you can actually see where the visitors come from even despite the dreaded [not provided] data loss in Google Analytics.
+Now you can actually see where the visitors come from even despite the catastrophic [not provided] data loss in Google Analytics.

 They are assigned to actual keyword rankings on your site.
 You won’t see fixed rankings, you will notice that in most cases there is a range of positions you were ranking on depending of course on the manifold personalization features explained above.